Wondering what there is to do in Chicago on spring break? Below are the best things to do in Chicago for spring break from a local.

 Disclosure: This article contains affiliate links.
 I may make a small commission if you make a booking using my links at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

 Taking an architecture river cruise is a must when visiting Chicago.
-Cruises start up again in the spring (after being on pause in the winter since the water freezes).
+Cruises start up again in March (after being on pause in the winter since the water freezes).
+If the weather is not too cold (it is colder on the lake), you might enjoy a combination river and lake cruise for more skyline views.

 Chicago has many great museums which are worth visiting but my top pick is the Art Institute of Chicago conveniently located next to Millennium Park.
 It is one of the oldest and largest art museums in the United States and is frequently found on lists of the top museums in the world.
 (Click here to buy a skip the line ticket if you want to avoid long lines).